Not thanking people where you ought to is considered rude.

 You won’t be wrong if you use them to thank people, but they look cheesy and artificial.

-When thanking senior people in your organization in a formal setting or thanking elders, you may use:
+When thanking others in a formal setting, you may use:

 - Thank you